 The committee would basically have described the breeding range of the Masked Booby.
 It should be added, though, that pigs, goats, rats, cats and dogs had eliminated the Masked Booby, even by 1815, from the island included on this list that was ultimately chosen.
 Napoleon's isolation was thus complete.

 Masked Boobies are of the essence of the tropical seas.
 Their close relative the gannets (the world has three species of gannet, six, now seven, of booby) nest as far north as the islands off the Gaspé Peninsula and Iceland.
-But the Masked Booby does not nest beyond 30 N or S and seldom beyond 25 (Hospital Key is not quite 25).
+But the Masked Booby does not nest beyond 30 degrees N or S and seldom beyond 25 degrees (Hospital Key is not quite 25 degrees).
 Gannets migrate, but Masked Boobies stay where they are, though occasionally they vacate the breeding colony.

 This affinity to the tropics is matched by their affinity to the ocean.
 They not only do not drink fresh water: they refuse it when it is offered.
 They partake, instead, of sea water.
 They have glands in depressions above their eye sockets that filter out the salt.
 A hypersaline solution trickles from these glands, through their nostrils -- which are internal nostrils in the roof of their mouth -- down to the tip of their bill.